top of page

 JOE ESTERMANN - Guide

 Joe assisted with our first ever Buffalo hunters in 1997.
-We hunted the Ramingining swamps in Arnhem Land for the first 3 years, wet feet, swamp mud, zillions of mosquitoes, then getting closer to Buffalo on coastal flood plains, and 70-80kg skull/cape retrievals in the mud.
-We now operate INLAND with no mosquitoes or coastal wetlands.
-Joe's main career has been in government services and training.
-His professional conduct has seen him guide many clients, with a good hunt plan... and not to carry a trophy out in the dark.
-At home in the south, he will hunt for wild boar and deer, also an avid fisherman hooked on fly fishing.
-He has hunted South Africa, Europe and New Zealand many times, and understands client needs and service.
-Joe is a founding member of both South West Hunting and Conservation, and the Western Australian branch of the Australian Deer Association.
-He is dedicated to our sports, conservation and hunter/public education into the future.
+We hunted the Ramingining swamps in Arnhem Land for the first 3 years, Water Buffalo on coastal flood plains, and skull/cape retrievals in the mud.
+We now operate INLAND with no wetland mud.!!
+Joe's main career was government services and training.
+His professional conduct has seen him guide many clients, with a good hunt plan.
+At home in the south, he hunts wild boar and deer, also an avid fisherman.
+He has hunted South Africa, Europe and New Zealand many times, and understands client service.
+Joe is a founding member of both South West Hunting & Conservation, and the Western Australian branch of the Australian Deer Association.

 JOSH RAWLINSON - Guide